Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Fault-tolerant gadgets and abbreviations

 where $j\in\{1,2\}$, and $k^{(l)}\in\{1,\ldots,K^{(l)}\}$.
 In~\eqref{eq:xx} and~\eqref{eq:zz}, $X_{j,k^{(l)}}$ and $Z_{j,k^{(l)}}$ are the logical $X$ and $Z$ operators, respectively, of the $k^{(l)}$th logical qubits in $B_j$ for $j\in\{1,2,3,4\}$, and $\mathbbm{1}^{\otimes (2K^{(l)}-1)}$ is the identity operator acting on the rest of logical qubits.

-To measure the $2K^{(l)}$ logical operators in~\eqref{eq:xx} without destroying the state itself, we extract the syndromes with the circuit shown at the bottom of Fig.~\ref{fig:preparation_clifford}, using $2K_{r_l}$ auxiliary level-$(l-1)$ registers twice.
+To measure the $2K^{(l)}$ logical operators in~\eqref{eq:xx} without destroying the state itself, we extract the syndromes with the circuit shown in Fig.~\ref{fig:verification_clifford}, using $2K_{r_l}$ auxiliary level-$(l-1)$ registers twice.
 Note that the measurement of the other $2K^{(l)}$ logical operators~\eqref{eq:zz} is performed in the same way as~\eqref{eq:xx} using $Z$ in place of $X$, and hence the following explanation will focus on~\eqref{eq:xx}.
-The unitary gates $U_X^{A_1B_1}$, $U_X^{A_1B_2}$, $U_{X,\mathrm{C},3}^{A_1B_3B_4}$, and $U_{X,\mathrm{C},4}^{A_1B_3B_4}$ used in the circuit at the bottom of Fig.~\ref{fig:preparation_clifford} will be defined later in~\eqref{eq:U_X} and~\eqref{eq:U_XC}.
+The unitary gates $U_X^{A_1B_1}$, $U_X^{A_1B_2}$, $U_{X,\mathrm{C},3}^{A_1B_3B_4}$, and $U_{X,\mathrm{C},4}^{A_1B_3B_4}$ used in the circuit of Fig.~\ref{fig:verification_clifford} will be defined later in~\eqref{eq:U_X} and~\eqref{eq:U_XC}.
 Among the $2K_{r_l}$ auxiliary level-$(l-1)$ registers, the first $K_{r_l}$ level-$(l-1)$ registers are collectively denoted by $A_1$, and the second by $A_2$.
 Each of these $2K_{r_l}$ auxiliary level-$(l-1)$ registers is prepared in the state $\Ket{0}^{\otimes K^{(l-1)}}$ by the level-$(l-1)$ initial-state preparation operation in~\eqref{eq:initial_state_preparation}.
 Each of $A_1$ and $A_2$ has $K_{r_l}\times K^{(l-1)}=K^{(l)}$ qubits in its $K_{r_l}$ level-$(l-1)$ registers.
 In each of the two uses of the $K_{r_l}$ auxiliary level-$(l-1)$ registers of $A_1$, we measure $K^{(l)}$ out of the $2K^{(l)}$ logical operators in~\eqref{eq:xx}, where a logical error can be detected as a bit flip of the measurement outcomes in $A_1$.
 The other $K_{r_l}$ auxiliary level-$(l-1)$ registers of $A_2$ are used as flag qubits to make these syndrome measurements fault-tolerant~\cite{PhysRevLett.121.050502}, where an error on $A_1$ that may propagate and cause a logical error is detected as a bit flip of the measurement outcomes in $A_2$.
-The state is discarded unless no error is detected either from the $2K^{(l)}$ logical stabilizer operators in~\eqref{eq:xx} and the flag qubits in this verification of $X\otimes X$, and also either from the $2K^{(l)}$ logical stabilizer operators in~\eqref{eq:zz} and the flag qubits in the subsequent verification of $Z\otimes Z$.
-The extra circuit depth and the overhead arising from the post-selections becomes negligible asymptotically up to an overall constant factor, as in the case of the initial-state preparation gadget.
 The flip of each of the $2K^{(l)}$-bit measurement outcomes can be checked using $O(N^{(l)})$ parallel processes immediately, i.e., in runtime $O(1)$.